jonlester/legacy-aspnet-apps/README.md

 ## Source Apps

-All the zip files and database backups for the apps can be found as artifacts in [this release](https://github.com/jonlester/legacy-aspnet-apps/releases/tag/dummy-release), which exists purely for their storage.
+- All the zip files and database backups for the apps can be found as artifacts in [this release](https://github.com/jonlester/legacy-aspnet-apps/releases/tag/dummy-release), which exists purely for their storage.
+- The legacy application source code can be found in the [legacy-aspnet-apps-src](https://github.com/jonlester/legacy-aspnet-apps-src) repo.